envoynetwork/billboard-poc/ReadMe.txt

 - NFT name + symbol
 - Is "slot" needed?
 Every NFT has a unique index by default
 - Is "delegate" needed?
 Every NFT has "ownerOf" by default
+- Do we want to prevent minting over 1000 tokens?

+External partner:
+- The contract owner can now set an address which is able to mint.
+Ok?